- James Wan

 - Release Date

-Enter photographer Adam (Leigh Whannell) and Dr. Lawrence Gordon (Cary Elwes), who awake in a public bathroom somewhere each with an ankle chained to a thick metal pipe.
-Their room is sealed; a two-way mirror occupies one wall; a dead man lies in the middle of the room, clearly having shot himself in the head.
+Enter photographer Adam (Leigh Whannell) and Dr. Lawrence Gordon (Cary Elwes).
+They awake in an abandoned public bathroom somewhere, each with an ankle chained to a thick metal pipe.
+Their room is sealed.
+A two-way mirror occupies one wall.
+A dead man lies in the middle of the room, having clearly shot himself in the head.
 Clues are hidden everywhere.
 They each find their own recorded message from Jigsaw on a mini tape recorder.
-Adam’s message tells him that he can either idly die, or he can do something about it.
-Jigsaw’s message to Dr. Lawrence tells him to kill Adam before 6 pm, or the good doctor’s wife and daughter will be killed.
-With no escape, the two must work with, or against each other, for freedom.
+Adam’s message tells him that he can either do nothing and die or do something drastic and save his life.
+Jigsaw’s message to Dr. Lawrence tells him to kill Adam before six that evening; otherwise, the good doctor’s wife and daughter will die.
+With no escape, the two must work with or against each other for freedom.

 Flashbacks tell us of detectives Tapp (Danny Glover) and Sing (Ken Leung), who, according to Dr. Lawrence’s recollection, accused Dr. Lawrence of being Jigsaw.
-He isn’t Jigsaw, of course, but the killer may have been someone he works with in the hospital.
+He isn’t Jigsaw, of course, but the killer may have been someone he works with at the hospital.
 We learn that the detectives came close to catching their man, but failed, resulting in Tapp’s mental breakdown and subsequent obsession with this case.
-There’s always a cop fixated on catching the killer, but alas, the detectives here are of little-to-no importance to the story.
+There’s always a cop fixated on catching the killer, but alas, the detectives here are unimportant to the story.
 They’re mere filler.

-Saw attempts to elevate itself from other torture porn, like Hostel, by pretending there’s a morality, even a sick logic to the depicted killings.
-This elevation doesn’t amount to much, mind you.
-It’s suggested that Jigsaw’s devices aren’t murderous at all, rather a predicament his victims are unable to escape from (like that would hold up in any court outside of Jigsaw’s head).
-We have a detective, a murderer, and even a sympathetic family to call out our suspense.
+Saw attempts to elevate itself from other killer movies by pretending there’s a moral philosophy, even a sick logic to Jigsaw’s killings.
+This attempt at elevation doesn’t amount to much, mind you.
+The film suggests that Jigsaw’s devices aren’t murderous at all; rather, they’re a predicament from which his victims cannot escape (like that would hold up in any court outside of Jigsaw’s head).
+When Saw isn’t pretending to mean something, there’s a detective, a murderer, and even a sympathetic family to keep our attention.
 And it works at times, making us care if the little girl and her mommy get saved, because who wants to see someone’s family destroyed?
 But what about its main characters, Adam and Dr. Gordon?
 What about the washed-up detective who obsesses over Jigsaw like a stalker who can’t find an infatuation?
 We don’t really care about how they all come together.
 Instead, the movie’s main crisis asks why they’re in this situation, as if any of it will matter when the credits begin to roll.

-The filmmakers try desperately to concoct a puzzle with philosophical meaning, when profundity finds itself only in the film’s invasive gore.
-Legs are sawed off, faces blown away, throats slit, and bodies torn to shreds.
+The filmmakers try desperately to concoct a puzzle with a grand design, but there’s none to be found.
+Just a lot of flashbacks and puzzle pieces that don’t form a full picture.
+Though, there’s profundity in the film’s gore.
+It’s a procession of sawed-off legs, blown-away faces, slit throats, and shredded-up bodies.
 Who cares what it means, especially since the meaning assigned to the murders is a hopeless plot device, giving the film license to become more disgusting and gruesome as it goes on.
-The whole setup of Saw seems to work from the killer’s own model.
-We see Jigsaw sitting around his serial killer workshop with an apparent abundance of time on his hands, constructing pointlessly elaborate devices to “test” his victims.
+The whole setup of Saw seems to work from the killer’s model.
+We see Jigsaw sitting around his serial killer workshop with abundant time on his hands, constructing pointlessly elaborate devices to “test” his victims.
 I imagine Whannell and Wan did much the same during the writing process.
-They sat around an office, or one of the other’s apartments, writing down random ideas for Jigsaw’s torture mechanisms, wondering how they can work them into the script.
+They sat around an office or one of the other’s apartments, writing down random ideas for Jigsaw’s torture mechanisms, wondering how they could work them into the script.